vdz/i18n-for-react/README.md

 # Solution

 Please see the attached solution and consider the following:
 1. My approach was to combine namespacing feature of i18next with the lazy loading of locales.
+This way it's not even necessary to load any language strings in advance of components.
+In addition reactivity for loading states & language change are managed in a convenient hook.
 2. I'd decided to make the least possible footprint on the codebase, not installing any new dependencies, rather implementing some stuff manually when, say `i18nextreact` library could save me some lines of code.
 This is what I understand you'd rather see as well.
 So I used i18next events to help manage reactivity.
 3. I'd added a slightly more complexed namespacing logic for Components' locales: '<Container>.<Component>', but it works with just '<Component>' as well.